brjdenis/FlexmapShifter/README.md

 ## Installation

 Copy FlexmapShifter.exe from folder "Compiled" to your computer.
 If you wish to compile the project, all the files are included in the repository.
-To run the program a preinstall .NET Framework v4 is needed.
-Usually, workstations already have this installed.

 ## How to use